 There are 3 major Norwegian airlines, and these are SAS, Widerøe and Norwegian, which together has a wide range of destinations, domestic and international.

-We will now give a brief presentation of the actual companies.
+We will now give a brief presentation of the actual companies for help when planning your travel to Norway.

 The head office is situated in Stockholm, Sweden.